 Audlem town is nearby where a library, pubs, restaurants and a small selection of shops can be found.

-Mooring rings are installed at 8 metre intervals.
+Mooring rings are installed at 8-meter intervals.

 The site can be easily viewed opposite from the towpath.
 Please respect current moorers privacy when viewing the site.